anuragkanojiya1/MyHealthPassport/README.md

   - **Detailed Analysis:** Users can tap on the "Insights" button under each chart to receive an in-depth analysis of trends and recommendations, powered by Gemini AI.

 - **Voice-Based AI Interaction**
-  Integrated using Google AI services, allowing users to:
+  Integrated using Google speech services, allowing users to:
   - Interact hands-free with the symptom checker, report analyzer, and other features.
   - Receive spoken health reports and guidance.